Grandma Barb’s Brownies

 - 2 tsp. pure vanilla extract

-- semi-sweet chocolate chips, optional, to sprinkle on top (Chocolate chips are a MUST for me!)
+- semi-sweet chocolate chips, optional, to sprinkle on top (NOT optional for me!)

-In a large mixing bowl, stir together the sugar, oil, and eggs.
-In a separate medium bowl, whisk together the flour, cocoa, and salt.
-Add the dry ingredients to the wet and mix until incorporated.
+In a large mixing bowl, stir together sugar, oil, and eggs.
+In a separate medium bowl, whisk together flour, cocoa, and salt.
+Add dry ingredients to wet ingredients and mix until incorporated.
 Stir in the vanilla.
 Pour into your prepared pan and spread evenly.
 Sprinkle with optional chocolate chips and/or nuts.
 Bake for 20 minutes.
 Then turn the heat off, leaving the pan in the oven for another 15 minutes.
 Remove pan to a rack to cool completely.